Citizen COP: Features

 CitizenCOP has been bundled with several personal safety and convenience features like /Incident Reporting, SOS Help, Towed Vehicle Search, News and Notifications, GEO Fencing, Police Phone Directory, Report Lost Article, My Safe Zone, etc.

 Report an Incident

 This feature is the key feature of the app.
 It gives each citizen a power to anonymously report crime to police.
 One needs to go to this option on the menu screen where he can upload images or videos of any incident he is witnessing as an evidence.

 Help Me (SOS)

 This function lets the user send a SOS message for instant Help in emergency situations.
 The user needs to save up to four trusted contacts, who can be alerted through a SOS message sent via the App in case of emergency.
 On clicking 'Help Me' button, the application sends an auto generated message along with the real-time GEO location of the user.
 It also reports the same information to police control room to help them initiate quick action.

-Police Phone Directory

-This function helps the user to know contact details of police authorities present in nearby police stations.
-On enabling GPS settings on mobile phone, user can get filtered police contacts that are relevant to user’s current location.